justcareforall

 Our Past: Rupturia

-Chapter 1: Land, The Buried Me
+Chapter 1: Buried Me

-We Once Were One: The whole is greater than the sum of its parts
+The whole is greater than the sum of its parts

 There is no coming to consciousness without pain.